 The story of The Hague during World War II is a tumultuous one.
-From V2 rockets installed in the Haagse Bos to the accidental bombing by the British forces, The Hague has definitely been marked by the war.
+From V2 rockets installed in the Haagse Bos to the accidental bombing by the British forces, The Hague was marked by the war.

-To better understand the city during the war, we’ll need to go on a historical exploration through one of the darkest periods of Europe.
+To better understand the city during the war, we must explore one of the darkest periods of Europe.

 The German invasion of the Netherlands started relatively early in the war.
-The Netherlands was neutral officially but was also kind of expecting a German attack, the Dutch plan was to fall back behind their ‘water’ defences in the western part of the country — the so-called Fort Holland.
+The Netherlands was neutral officially but was also expecting a German attack.

-Early in the morning, German planes flew over The Hague, as part of their scheme to deceive the Dutch into thinking they were attacking the UK instead.
-However, the Dutch were alarmed by the planes.
+Early in the morning, German planes flew over The Hague.
+The idea was to deceive the Dutch into thinking they were attacking the UK but the planes alarmed the Dutch.

-But the successful counter-offensive of the Dutch forces in The Hague was short-lived.
+The successful counter-offensive of the Dutch forces in The Hague didn’t last long.
 On May 14, in the aftermath of the Rotterdam Blitz, The Netherlands capitulated.

-The following years were marked by a harsh German occupation.
-The Jewish community of The Hague, the second largest in the country, was deported and almost completely exterminated in Auschwitz and other Nazi camps.
+This marked the start of a harsh German occupation.
+They deported the Jewish community of The Hague (the second largest in the country) and almost completely exterminated them in Auschwitz and other Nazi camps.
 Roma residents of the city also met their demise in extermination camps.

 The V2 rockets of the Haagse Bos

-By 1944, it was becoming increasingly clear that Nazi Germany was losing, and that it was only a matter of time until Allied victory.
-The German forces pushed hard during the last stage of the war, in a desperate attempt to turn the tides.
+By 1944, it was becoming increasingly clear that Nazi Germany was losing.
+The German forces pushed hard during the last stage of the war in a desperate attempt to turn the tides.
+It was only a matter of time until Allied victory.

-Part of the projects to push back were the infamous V2 rockets.
-This expensive rocket was the world’s first long-range guided ballistic mission.
-Development was long and expensive, but starting in September 1944, around 3,000 V2 rockets were launched by the German Army, targeting London and later on, Antwerp and Liege in Belgium.
+Its development was long and expensive, but starting in September 1944, around 3,000 V2 rockets were launched by the German Army.
+They targeted London and, later on, Antwerp and Liege in Belgium.

 The accidental British bombing of Bezuidenhout

-On March 3, 1945, the British Royal Air Force commenced on a mission to bomb the V2 installations in the Haagse Bos.
+On March 3, 1945, the British Royal Air Force commenced a mission to bomb the V2 installations in the Haagse Bos.
 This was around a month before the end of the war in Europe.

-The pilots were given wrong coordinates and with foggy weather they ended up accidentally bombing the residential neighbourhood of Bezuidenhout, located nearby.
+The pilots got incorrect coordinates and flew in foggy weather.
+They ended up accidentally bombing the nearby residential neighbourhood of Bezuidenhout.

 The bombings destroyed most of the neighbourhood, killing 511 people.
-When they realized their error, the Royal Air Force dropped flyers apologizing for the mistake.
+When they realised their error, the Royal Air Force dropped flyers apologising for the mistake.
 Trouw, the Dutch resistance newspaper at the time, wrote the following about the bombings:

 Have you learned anything new about the war in the Netherlands?
 Let us know your thoughts in the comments!